LIFE FOR SLAVES IN THE UNITED STATES

 ABUSE OF SLAVES IN THE UNITED STATES

 The abuse that African slaves experienced in the United States is well documented.
 For instance, slaves were regularly subjected to beatings, whippings and other forms of torture.
 Much of this abuse was carried out by the overseers on plantations.
 In short, an overseer was a type of supervisor on the plantation and carried out the work of maintaining the work of the slaves as they completed their agricultural work.
 In fact, abuse towards slave was a regular occurrence and was used by slave owners and overseers as a way of maintaining order on the plantation.
 For example, abuses against slaves were often used as a form of punishment or to promote the authority of the slave owner.
 More specifically, a slave could be beaten or whipped for working too slowly, stealing or trying to escape.
 Furthermore, slaves were also branded by their slave owners, which displayed the idea that slaves were physical property that could be owned.
+One of the images below shows a former American slave by the name of 'Gordon' or 'Whipped Peter'.
+He escaped from a Louisiana plantation in 1863, and the image of his scarred back became a symbol for the American Abolitionist Movement, which sought to end slavery in the United States.
+He had be given the horrible scars by the plantation owners and overseers that owned and controlled him.

 While slaves usually suffered from poor medical attention, some historians have argued that slaves in the United States were treated better than slaves in other parts of the New World.
 For instance, owning slaves was a major financial investment, and most slave owners likely wanted to protect their investment by medically treating any hurt or injured slaves.
 For example, some evidence suggests that slaves in the United States lived an average lifespan of about 36 years old in 1850.
 This is significant because slaves in other parts of the New World lived substantially shorter lives.
 For instance, slaves in Brazil typically only lived to be about 23 years old, on average, due to even worse abuse.
 Ultimately, the improved health and medical treatment of slaves in the United States caused the slaves population to grow substantially throughout the 19th century, and by the time of 1860 there were as many as 4 million slaves in the country.
 With all of this said, slaves in the United States still experienced terrible abuses.